elixir-lang/elixir-lang.github.com/_posts/2021-06-02-social-virtual-spaces-with-elixir-at-mozilla.markdown

 [Hubs](https://hubs.mozilla.com/) is Mozilla's take on virtual social experiences.
 You build your own private spaces and share them with your friends, co-workers, and community.
 Avatars in this space can move freely in a 3D social environment and watch videos, exchange messages, and talk to other people nearby.
 All you need is a browser and a microphone!

-Hubs is [fully open source](https://github.com/mozilla/hubs).
-You can also host it on your infrastructure via [Hubs Cloud](https://hubs.mozilla.com/cloud).
+Hubs is [fully open source](https://github.com/mozilla/hubs) and you can host it on your infrastructure via [Hubs Cloud](https://hubs.mozilla.com/cloud).
 Community managers, educators, and event organizers have been using Hubs Cloud to run virtual events and online activities tailored to their specific brandings and needs.
-All it takes to run your own version of Hubs is a button click - which perhaps makes Hubs the most deployed Phoenix application ever!
+All it takes to run your own version of Hubs is one click away - which perhaps makes Hubs the most deployed Phoenix application ever!

 ![Mozilla Hubs](/images/cases/bg/mozilla-hubs.jpg)